xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/ideapad.md

   * Rupert Redwood - Uncle.
 He is veteran of numerous wars.
 He was not in Rivermeet for 20 years, but came back 3 years ago.
 He lost an left eye and left palm in battle.
-Now he works in prison and spends evenings in Shaken Inn drinking on a house.
+Now he works in prison and spends evenings in Shaken Inn drinking on the house.
   * Mona Redwood - Rupert's wife
   * Martin *Black* Redwood - Rupert's brother.
 He was soldier also, but he did not serve with Rupert.
 People speak that he served in secret police.
 He came